-The Group and the Company have cash at bank balances as disclosed in Note 29 and, at 31 December 2017, also held bank facilities to finance its operations as disclosed in Note 23.
-The interest rates thereon and the terms of such borrowings are disclosed accordingly.
-The Company has also granted interest-bearing loans to a subsidiary as disclosed in Note 18.
+The Group and the Company have term deposits as disclosed in Note 27 and cash at bank balances as disclosed in Note 28.
+The Company has also granted interest-bearing loans to its subsidiaries as disclosed in Note 18.

 The Group and the Company are exposed to cash flow interest rate risk on financial instruments carrying a floating interest rate.
 Management monitors the movement in interest rates and, where possible, reacts to material movements in such rates by restructuring its investing and financing structure.